3 Southern habits that may be harming your health

 Sometimes a habit is so ingrained we don’t think twice about its effect on our health.
 Simple tweaks can help you and your loved ones live a healthier life while still enjoying these Southern traditions:

 Solution: Walk and talk.
 Walking briskly 30 to 60 minutes with others is one way to get more activity into your day.
-If you’re feeling adventurous, check out a free Nashville GreenBike to explore the city during a daytime visit.
+The activity is good for your heart, lungs and waistline, but it offers other mental perks that are less obvious.
+Read about the 10 surprising benefits of walking here.

 Solution: Don’t be afraid to talk about important health topics.
 Check in with loved ones regularly to confirm they’re getting important screenings and staying on top of medical issues.
 Also, make sure legal documents have been drawn up, including an up-to-date will, a power of attorney, a living will and a health care proxy.
 Also discuss your role in their future housing, financial and medical care needs.